mido3ds/C4IAN/docs/deliverables_dr_mayada.md

 # 1. Problem Statement
 <!-- Introduction to the problem (max 30 words) -->
 A `mobile ad-hoc network` communication system for military, for operations in areas with no internet infrastructure.
-Deployed units can stream audio, video and sensors readings to command centres.
+Deployed units can stream audio, video and sensors readings to command Centers.
-Command centres can stream audio and message codes to some/all unit(s).
+Command Centers can stream audio and message codes to some/all unit(s).

 # 2. Motivation
 <!-- Why are you motivated to work on this problem? (max 30 words) -->